slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HINTS on conflict resolution:

-- Offer value from the start: Set the stage by coming in smiling.
-Pay a compliment, make a joke, shake hands, or give a high five to get the interaction off to a friendly start.
+- Offer value from the start: Set the stage by coming in smiling, pay a compliment, make a joke and shake hands.
+- Show some empathy and use “we” to show you’re on the same team.
 - Take responsibility
-- Show some empathy
-- Use “we” to show you’re on the same team
 - Bring options to the table: an high-value person always knows what they want before they come to the table.
-They also understand that it’s much easier to negotiate down
+Understand also that it’s easier to negotiate down